9 Reasons to Spend a Week in New Jersey

 - The casinos in New Jersey are almost as good as Vegas

 - 9 reasons to visit New Jersey

 If you’re planning a vacation, New Jersey may not be the first spot that you have in mind.
-That being said, in addition to cute, historic towns and great beaches, New Jersey is also known for its casinos.
+First, compare and find cheap motels with Motel Matcher.
+Then, with that being said, in addition to cute, historic towns and great beaches, New Jersey is also known for its casinos.
 In this article, we will list some of our top reasons to visit this state that you may not have considered—with any luck, they’ll be helpful when you’re planning your next vacation with friends or family.

 Keep reading to learn why you should be making New Jersey your next travel destination.